-11. What is the difference between vibratory dryer and centrifugal spin dryer?
+11. What is the difference between a vibratory dryer and a centrifugal spin dryer?

 The difference lies in the type of drying force or methodology.

-Vibratory dryer machines use soft media like corn chips to transfer heat from the machine to the workpiece.
+Vibratory dryer machines use soft media like corn cob to transfer heat from the machine to the workpiece.

 Centrifugal spin dryer machines, on the other hand, use centrifugal force to directly extract moist from parts.